 - While we do not have a minimum USMLE/COMLEX requirement for consideration, we prefer applicants who score at least at the mean for applicants across the country who match in EM through the NRMP for the previous year.
 We prefer applicants who have passed their exams on the first attempt.
 For Osteopathic students, USMLE is not required but it is preferred and strongly encouraged.

-- We typically offer more interview spots than the schedule will accommodate; therefore you are strongly urged to set up an interview date as soon as you get an invitation.
+- We typically offer a few more interview spots than the schedule will accommodate; therefore, you are strongly urged to set up an interview date as soon as you get an invitation.
 If all our interview slots are full, we create a Waiting List.
 Please be advised that being placed on the Waiting List does not guarantee that you will get an interview.
 We will contact you as openings arise.

 - We use Interview Broker for scheduling interviews

 In order to have ample time to thoroughly review the substantial number of high-quality applications received, we plan to begin issuing interview invitations on a rolling basis, beginning on the unified release date, October 19th.

 - Mondays and Fridays from mid-November through mid-January excluding holiday weeks.
 We plan to offer morning and afternoon sessions.

 - Our interview process for 2022-2023 will include virtual interviews with an opportunity for an in-person second look in early February.
 The second look will NOT be used for any evaluative purpose, and we plan to compile our rank list prior to these events.

 - Here are some things you can expect on the virtual interview day: you will meet and hear from the PD, have interviews with several faculty and residents and have the opportunity to attend a Q & A with several residents.
 You will have access to a virtual tour and other information about the residency.
 You will be interviewed by the Program Director, either an Associate or Assistant Program Director, an additional faculty member, and one of our Chief Residents.
 You are encouraged to meet some of our current residents at a virtual mixer the night before.